Florida officer records are live — search the officer testifying against your client, free. Search free →

 Sentencing outcomes by charge category

 The highest-volume charge categories in Seminole County.
-“Median confinement (when incarcerated)” is the typical maximum term among only the charges in that category that resulted in custody — so where the incarceration rate is low, that median describes a small subset of the category's charges, not a typical outcome for the category as a whole.
+“Median confinement (when incarcerated)” is the typical maximum term among only the charges in that category that resulted in custody, so where the incarceration rate is low, that median describes a small subset of the category's charges, not a typical outcome for the category as a whole.
 It reads “—” where fewer than 10 charges in that category were incarcerated, or where the category's incarceration rate is too low for the median to be representative.

 Methodology & limitations

-- Source: public Florida FDLE Criminal Justice Data Transparency (CJDT) Clerk-of-Court case data, grouped by county and FDLE statute-chapter grouping.
+• Source: public Florida FDLE Criminal Justice Data Transparency (CJDT) Clerk-of-Court case data, grouped by county and FDLE statute-chapter grouping.
 Snapshot: 2026-06-21.
 Every figure is reproducible from a published script against the source data.

-- “Incarceration” defined: a charge counts as incarceration only when its sentence is a sentence to county jail or state prison.
-The rate is the share of charges with a recorded jail or prison sentence — a lower bound, because the source confinement field is blank on 56% of charges statewide and counties populate it inconsistently.
+• “Incarceration” defined: a charge counts as incarceration only when its sentence is a sentence to county jail or state prison.
+The rate is the share of charges with a recorded jail or prison sentence, a lower bound, because the source confinement field is blank on 56% of charges statewide and counties populate it inconsistently.
 Cross-county comparison is therefore confounded by reporting completeness.

-- Median confinement: median maximum confinement term, in days, among charges that resulted in a jail or prison sentence; reported only where at least 10 such charges exist.
-Charge categories with fewer than 10 charges overall are omitted.
+• Confinement distribution: the median, mean, mode, and middle-50% range (25th–75th percentile) of the maximum confinement term, in days, among charges that resulted in a jail or prison sentence.
+The spread is shown because a single median is easily skewed; the distribution is what makes a comparable defensible.
+Reported only where at least 10 such charges exist; charge categories with fewer than 10 charges overall are omitted.

-- No judge dimension: the source data contains no judge identifier.
+• No judge dimension: the source data contains no judge identifier.
 Nothing here describes how any individual judge sentences.

-- What the data does NOT show: these figures describe recorded dispositions and do not control for criminal history, offense severity within a chapter, plea posture, or case facts.
+• What the data does NOT show: these figures describe recorded dispositions and do not control for criminal history, offense severity within a chapter, plea posture, or case facts.
 A category rate is a baseline, not a prediction for any specific case.
 This page reports aggregates only and identifies no individual.

 Comparables for a specific Seminole County charge